 One of the many benefits of BetterHelp is that you can find licensed therapists who specialize in a range of therapeutic approaches to best suit you, including narrative therapy.
 Additionally, online therapy can be used anytime and anywhere with access to internet.
 Convenience and accessibility are further enhanced by the ability to hold sessions via video chatting, phone call, live voice recordings, or even texting.

-You can see reviews of BetterHelp counselors below, from people seeking help in discovering themselves and their path.
+You can see a review of BetterHelp below, from someone seeking help in discovering themselves and their path.

 “I have come a long way.
 With the help of Alexis, I have accomplished things I thought I’d never do.
 I am glad I did this, it has benefited me so much.
 With the guidance and encouragement of Alexis, I am more confident in myself and I see a clear path to success and happiness.
 I have learned to control myself and not doubt myself.
 It is hard to let go but I know I will be fine and if I need she will still be here for me.
 Thank you Alexis you have truly helped me change my life.
 I am so grateful.
 I wish you the best!”

 If the details of narrative therapy shared in this article pique your interest or seem like they could be beneficial in your life, consider giving the technique a try.
 Find a counselor to help you tell the story of your life in a way that is free of judgment and blame.
-Remember that life challenges are normal, they are not your fault, and they can be improved.
-You can move forward to live a happy and healthy life, and narrative therapy can be a strong tool to help you get there.
-Take the first step today.
+Remember that life challenges are normal; these challenges are not your fault, and they can be improved.
+You can move forward to live a happy and healthy life.